MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-jobs-run-fabric-item-job.md

    - <strong>Extra:</strong> This field contains the following parameters:
       - **tenantId**: (Required) The {tenant} value in the path of the request can be used to control who can sign into the application.
       - **clientSecret**: (Optional, only required for web apps) The client secret of the app registration.
-      - **scopes**: (Required) Space seperated string of scopes required for the app to access the Microsoft Fabric APIs.
+      - **scopes**: (Required) Space separated string of scopes required for the app to access the Microsoft Fabric APIs.

       Copy the following json object format, update the values and paste it in the Extra field.
       ```json